inseven/statuspanel/service/README.markdown

 scripts/build-service.sh
 ```

-Tests will automatically start and stop Docker.
+By default, the tests will automatically start and stop Docker.
+This behaviour can be disabled to enable testing against a local resident instance by setting the environment variable `USE_SYSTEM_SERVICE=1`.

 Sometimes, it can be quite useful to run individual unit tests.
 This can be done as follows: